BuluBoxSoftware/BuluBoxSoftware/ZPL/Zebra_Printers.md

 <h1 align="center"> Zebra Printers</h1>

-Bulu uses the zebra printing tecnology to print GNC labels.
-All zebra printers use a Programming Language called (ZPL), which is a command based language used by the printers as instructions to create the images printed on the labels [1].
-Zebra pinters use thermal tecnology to print, thus there is no need to replenish the printer.
+Bulu uses the zebra printing technology to print GNC labels.
+All zebra printers use a Programming Language called (ZPL), which is a command-based language used by the printers as instructions to create the images printed on the labels [1].
+Zebra painters use thermal technology to print, thus there is no need to replenish the printer.

 ## Features
+The following features are displayed in the zebra printer homepage [2].

 ## Version

-The current printer zebra verison Bulu uses is
+The current printer zebra verison Bulu uses is:ZT410 INDUSTRIAL PRINTER

 ## Calebrate
  There are two main methods to calebrage the zebra printer:

-1. Calebrate the printers by simply turning the zebra printer power swicth OFF and then ON again.
-The swicth is loactaed in the back of eevrry prinetr.
-Once the printer is on it will automatally calibate.<br>
+1. Automatic:Turning the zebra printer power swicth OFF and then ON again.
+The swicth is loactaed in the back of every prinetr.
+Once the printer is ON it will automatally calibate.<br>

-2.
+2.Manually:

 ## Configuration